kienkanne/NexusMol/README.md

 CC1=C(C=C(C=C1)C(C)C)O,carvacrol
 ```

 Ligand names are used in output filenames, so keep them short and file-friendly.
 The loader sanitizes names and raises an error for duplicate names after sanitization.
+RDKIT is used to generate the 3D conformations of ligands from smiles.

-## Config Format
+## Docking Config Format

 See [sample_configs/sample_docking.yaml](sample_configs/sample_docking.yaml) and [sample_configs/sample_ligands.yaml](sample_configs/sample_ligands.yaml) for working examples.